-On March 21, 2014, SPMS&N Partner Flip Phillips will speak at the 2014 Insurance Law Symposium presented by the American College of Coverage and Extracontractual Counsel (ACCEC).
+On March 21, 2014, SPMS&N Partner Flip Phillips spoke at the 2014 Insurance Law Symposium presented by the American College of Coverage and Extracontractual Counsel (ACCEC).

 Smith Phillips is investigating injuries and deaths resulting from heart attacks caused by Fresenius products Granuflo and NaturaLyte.